MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/visual-element-extensions.md

 The `AutomationId` method sets the `AutomationId` property for the supplied `VisualElement`.

-The follow example will create an `Entry` and set the `AutomationId` to "PasswordEntry":
+The following example will create an `Entry` and set the `AutomationId` to "PasswordEntry":

 ```csharp
 new Entry().AutomationId("PasswordEntry");